vuoanh/BCL_Mol2D_benchmark/README.md

 In the `benchmark` folder:
 ### Make dataset bin files
 - Download the smi string file of nine PubChem datasets [here](http://www.meilerlab.org/jobs/downloadfile/name/qsar_benchmark_smiles.zip).
-Convert the smi string files to SDF files with 3D conformation using OpenBabel and Corrina as described in the method section of the paper.
+Convert the smi string files to SDF files with 3D conformation using OpenBabel and Corina as described in the method section of the paper.
 Store the sdf files in the `data` folder.

 - In the `data` folder, make the bin data files by running: